ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 **Test 19:** Check that the equals method returns false if one of the two compared parameters is null.

+**Test 20:** Check that the equals method returns true if the two compared parameters have the same parameter code.

 ## 4.2.
 ParameterStore

-**Test 20:** Check if the parameter store is being created correctly with no elements.
+**Test 21:** Check if the parameter store is being created correctly with no elements.

 	@Test
     public void createParameterStore() {